 - May fall out, move or shift in the mouth leading to slurred speech

 - Have many food restrictions

-- May require adhesive to stay in place
+- It may require adhesive to stay in place

 What are Dental Implants?

 A dental implant is actually a small metal post that looks like a screw.
-To replace many or all the teeth on an arch, anywhere from two to eight implants will be surgically placed in the jaw bone.
+Two to eight implants will be surgically placed in the jaw bone to replace many or all the teeth on an arch.